 His boys could remember those rare occasions when the old man lost his temper.
 Once he threw a poorly repaired pair of shoes against a wall in his fury.
 What a sloppy waste of good leather!
 What a waste of time and the customer's money!

-The old man wasn't much on theory, but he understood value received, good will, repeat business, and, above all, the importance of trust between people - customer and merchant, worker and boss, lender and borrower.
-To him, commerce was friendship, trust, something that wore as well as the shoes he fixed.
+The old man wasn't much on theory, but he understood value received, good will, repeat business and, above all, the importance of trust between people - customer and merchant, worker and boss, lender and borrower.
+To him commerce was friendship.

 He had a more personal concept of how economics worked.
 He thought of the economy as a web of personal relationships: with his customers; with the workers he hired and trained and sometimes had to let go; with the banker he depended on to get him started in various new ventures; with the landlord who collected the rent from him; and with his own tenants after he began buying a piece of property here and there, and building some rent houses.